Chicks in our chapel

 In August 2017, as part of a Spiritual Care project, quail eggs were incubated and hatched.
 We were overwhelmed by the response from our young people, families, and staff who all felt part of the journey of our chicks, which brought joy, love and hope.

-- Provide a safe space to explore disappointments, sadness, loss (such as incubated eggs not hatching, or young chicks not being strong enough to survive)
+- Provide a safe space to explore disappointments, sadness, and loss (such as incubated eggs not hatching, or young chicks not being strong enough to survive)

 - Allow a natural reflection of the faith we each have – in God or a significant other